aaronrussell/compass-rgbapng/README.md

 # rgbapng - Compass plugin

 rgbapng is a Compass plugin for providing cross browser compatible RGBA support.
-It works by creating single pixel transparent PNGs on the fly for browsers that don't support RGBA.
-It uses the pure Ruby ChunkyPNG library resulting in hassle-free installation and deployment, and increased performance.
+It works by creating single pixel alpha-transparent PNGs on the fly for browsers that don't support RGBA.
+It uses the pure Ruby ChunkyPNG library resulting in hassle-free installation and deployment.

 ## Installation